-Application Instructions: To apply, please send us your artistic CV/bio and a brief (1-2 paragraph) statement explaining why this workshop interests you, how it is relevant to your artistic practice and what your expectations are for this workshop.
+- Please send us a bio and/or artistic CV as well as a brief (1-2 paragraph) statement explaining why this workshop interests you, how it is relevant to your artistic practice, and what your expectations are.

-Please send your application and any questions to: firstname.lastname@example.org using the subject line: Exploring Practice with Naima Kristel Phillips
+- Send applications and any questions to firstname.lastname@example.org with the subject line: Exploring Practice with Pire Espèce.

 - You may send your application in English or French.